 - Samuel Morgan Regional Trail

-- · Bruce Vento Regional Trail
+- Bruce Vento Regional Trail

 - Trout Brook Regional Trail

 - Summit Avenue

-The Metropolitan Council generally does not designate trails that are wholly contained within regional parks as regional trails.
-However, many of these trails are critical in connecting the various regional trails together into a cohesive network and are eligible for the same funding sources as regional trails.
-In Saint Paul, these facilities are
+Historically, the The Metropolitan Council has been hesitant togenerally does not designate trails that are wholly contained within regional parks as regional trails.
+However, many of these trails are critical in connecting the various regional parks and trails together into a cohesive system network and are eligible for the same funding sources as regional trails.
+In Saint Paul, these facilities are: